Thursday 06 March 2014

 The show at Snickarbacken 7 will feature all 22 members of in-public including recent new member Maciej Dakowicz for the first time.

-There will also be a workshop led by Nick Turpin, Matt Stuart and Blake Andrews from 31st May to 2nd June.
+There will also be a workshop led by David Solomons, Matt Stuart and Blake Andrews from 31st May to 2nd June.

 There are still some places left for the workshop: